 If you experience a number of symptoms, your doctor may prescribe more than one medication.
 Sometimes a medication that improves one symptom may result in another being less well controlled, so by working with your doctor you will be able to achieve a good balance of symptom control throughout the day.

 Symptoms do tend to worsen but their progression is usually very gradual.
 Symptoms and responses to treatment are different for each individual, so it is not really possible to predict progression.
 For some it may take many years for the condition to develop, in fact many people believe they had Parkinson's for maybe two or three years before they are actually diagnosed, and for others it may take less time.

 Are there other conditions that are similar?

-Parkinsonism is the generic name given to a group of conditions that feature the main characteristics of Parkinson’s, i.e. tremor, rigidity of muscles, mobility problems and bradykinesia (slowness of movement).
+Parkinsonism is the umbrella term given to a group of conditions that feature the main characteristics of Parkinson’s, i.e. tremor, rigidity or stiffness, mobility problems and bradykinesia (slowness of movement).
 About 85% of people with Parkinsonism have the most common form, Parkinson’s, with the remaining 15% having different, much rarer conditions, such as Progressive Supranuclear Palsy (PSP), Multiple System Atrophy (MSA) and Dementia with Lewy Bodies (DLB).